-Updated 4/1/21 Before I start, I should say that the Probate Registry will ONLY deal with the executors or their lawyers, no one else has any right to information from them at this stage.
+Before I start, I should say that the Probate Registry will ONLY deal with your lawyers, or if none, then the named executors.
+No one else has any right to information from them at this stage.
 (But after the Grant is issued, anyone can get a copy of it and the Will if there is one, once it has actually been made available, which is slower than usual at the moment – it is all “easier” online.)
 Please don’t chase if you are not the executor, you will just slow things down.
 Executors should not chase within 8 weeks.
 But what does 8 weeks actually mean?